giuseppefutia/semi/README.md

 ## Install SeMi

-The SeMi tool is composed of a Node.js and a Python component.
+The SeMi tool is composed of a Node.js and a Python components.

 ### Node.js component